 Is your car battery dead and you need to replace it?
 Want to save a considerable amount of money by changing it yourself?
-I have created this guide and video for you to read and watch so you can do it yourself and get the job done correctly while using everyday
+We have created this guide and video for you to read and watch so you can do it yourself and get the job done correctly while using everyday